PCL in the News

 Opponents sue to nix ballot measure to split California in 3

 By Sophia Bollag, July 10, 2018

 Opponents of an initiative to split California into three states asked the state Supreme Court to pull the measure from the ballot, arguing it’s too drastic a change to state government to go through the normal initiative process.
 A lawsuit filed Monday by the Planning and Conservation League argues major changes to the state’s government structure require approval from two-thirds of the Legislature before going under consideration by voters or a state constitutional convention.
-Click here to visit the link and click here for the pdf version.
+Click here to go to the website and click here for the pdf version.

 Remove three Californias plan from the ballot, Supreme Court says